Relative Explanations for Contextual Problems with Endogenous Uncertainty: An Application to Competitive Facility Location: Problem Statement

 \subsection{Model-free Distributions to Compute Lower Bounds}

-Counterfactual explanations can be hard to solve but computational cost may depend on the choice of objective function.
-As highlighted in the previous section, we distinguish two settings: model-free and model-based.
+The structure of the probability distribution $\Prob(\bm{y}\mid\bm{z},\contV)$ affects both the formulation and its computational tractability.
+We distinguish a \emph{model-based} setting from a \emph{model-free} one.

-In the model-based case, we assume that the probability distribution belongs to a family of distributions $\mathcal{H}$ that is parametrized via a transformation of the contextual variables $\contV$.
-This means that changes in the context influence the distribution through a structured model, and any distribution must be attainable through a valid configuration.
-We are particularly interested in this case, as we aim to identify the changes in $\contV$ that lead to different distributions and, consequently, different optimal decisions.
+In the model-based case, we assume that the probability distribution belongs to a family of distributions $\mathcal{H}$ with parameterized transformations of the covariates $\contV$.
+This means that changes in the covariates influence the distribution through a structured model, and any distribution within this family must be attainable given the model.
+In other words, the changes must follow valid substitution patterns induced by the model.
+Given that parametric distributions are often used for optimization \citep{bortolomiol2021simulation,MaiLodi20}, our main focus lies on the model-based setting.

-In the model-free case, we do not make any assumption on the form of the probability distribution or on how $\contV$ is embedded.
-In other words, the changes in context features do not need to respect the substitution patterns imposed by a structural model (according to $\mathcal{H}$).
-Instead, the distribution is either observed directly or estimated from data.
-This problem may be easy to solve when the objective consists in obtaining the new probability distributions regardless of which contexts would induce it, i.e., optimizing directly over the probabilities $\mathbb{P}$.
-While solving this problem would not give us explanations for $\contV$, it provides a lower bound to the objective value of the model-specific problem:
+In the model-free case, we do not impose any structural assumption on the probability distribution: rather than respecting the substitution patterns of $\mathcal{H}$, the distribution is optimized directly over the space of admissible probability measures.
+As a result, the optimal model-free distribution may not correspond to any $\contV \in \mathcal{X}$ admissible under $\mathcal{H}$.
+However, since the model-free problem relaxes the structural constraints defining $\mathcal{H}$, it provides a valid lower bound on the objective value of the model-based formulation:

+Intuitively, the model-free bound corresponds to a best-case scenario: it quantifies the minimum distributional shift required to satisfy the constraints, regardless of whether such a shift is attainable under $\mathcal{H}$.
+We use this bound to accelerate the solving of the counterfactual problem.
+We provide more details in the following section that is devoted to the factual problem class we aim to solve.
+Namely, choice-based CFLP.